2017

 }

-Continuous shape shifting: Enabling loop co-optimization via near-free dynamic code rewriting Inproceedings
+Continuous shape shifting: Enabling loop co-optimization via near-free dynamic code rewriting Proceedings Article

 In: 2016 49th Annual IEEE/ACM International Symposium on Microarchitecture (MICRO), pp. 1–12, IEEE 2016.